 LAKE THURMOND PADDLE - Enjoy a leisurely paddle in a kayak along the coves and shoreline of Hickory Knob as you explore the natural beauty and watch for wildlife.
 (Paddling is not difficult, but if you’ve never been in a kayak, we recommend selecting the Kayaking Intro class also).

 MAP & COMPASS READING - Techniques of land navigation can be used to find your way along unfamiliar terrain or in orienteering competition.
-It also enables you to identify and understand geologic features as you travel along the more out-of-the-way roads. ***this is a double class***
+It also enables you to identify and understand geologic features as you travel along the more out-of-the-way roads.

 NATURE SPA ($) - Learn how to use and enjoy beauty secrets from Mother Nature's pantry.
 You will have the opportunity to make some bath salts and other spa products for yourself or for gifts to carry home.
 If you would like to experience each step of the way, please wear a "clean" face.
+A materials fee of $5 per person is collected at check-in.

 OUTDOOR COOKING – Learn from the World’s Most Foremost Outdoor Outfitter, Cabela’s, how cooking outdoors is made easy through proven techniques, different equipment, and the sharing of recipes.
 Learn cooking shortcuts, fire building, and equipment care while tasting the fixin’s.